Shahbulag Castle: Mosque

-The mosque built during the construction of Shahbulag castle is on the northwestern part of the castle.
+The mosque built during the construction of Shahbulag Castle is on the northwestern part of the castle.
 It includes a small stone prayer hall with a square dome 5.1 m on one side and a veranda with a facade of 5.1 by 2.5 m that faces east.
 The veranda beams are based on quadrangular 8-edge pillars.
 The architecture of Shahbulag is thought to have influenced later architectural designs of buildings in the entire Karabakh region, and especially that of Shusha.

 Current state

-Today, Shahbulag castle remains an important historic and cultural remnant of the Karabakh Khanate period.
+Today, Shahbulag Castle remains an important historic and cultural remnant of the Karabakh Khanate period.
 The castle was renovated in early 1980s by Azerbaijan SSR.
 During the First Nagorno-Karabakh war, the castle and its surroundings were captured by Armenian forces following the Battle of Aghdam.
 When the castle was under Armenian control, a small museum was operated there, storing artifacts found during excavations at the adjacent archaeological site of Tigranakert.

-The castle and the Agdam District were returned to Azerbaijan on 20 November 2020 per the 2020 Nagorno-Karabakh ceasefire agreement following the 2020 Nagorno-Karabakh war.
+The castle and the Aghdam District were returned to Azerbaijan on 20 November 2020 per the ceasefire agreement that ended the 2020 Nagorno-Karabakh war.
 The artifacts from Tigranakert kept at Shahbulag were removed before the area was returned to Azerbaijani control.